 - Minimalistic Cover Art: Look at Yourself.
 There is only a white background with the band name printed in front while the title of the record's written backwards.

-- Miniscule Rocking: All of their songs are under 4 minutes long with plenty of them going under 3 or even 2 minutes.
+- Miniscule Rocking: All but two of their songs (Specifically, "When Everything Goes Wrong, Take the Easy Way Out" and "A Gift a Curse") are under 4 minutes long with plenty of them going under 3 or even 2 minutes.

 - New Sound Album: Felony introduced nu metal elements, such as rapped vocals and downtuned riffs.
 By Eternal Enemies it became extremely prominent, with extra aspects added in such as turntable scratching and emphasized electronics.
 Even their music videos have started to resemble '90s nu metal music videos.